About Li Fraumeni Syndrome

 LFS is diagnosed based on an individual’s personal and family history of cancer.
+Several different clinical diagnostic criteria for LFS have been published.
 To receive a diagnosis of “classic” LFS, patients must meet stringent criteria based on a collection of families with similar cancer history to those first described by Drs.
 Li and Fraumeni.
 Other individuals who have family and personal cancer histories similar to the classic patterns may meet the diagnostic criteria for Li-Fraumeni-Like (LFL) Syndrome.

 Li-Fraumeni-Like Syndrome (LFL)